 To help the Friends to promote a bright future for Vauxhall Pleasure Gardens PLEASE SIGN UP TO BECOME A FRIEND on our website: www.fovpg.com or write to info@fovpg.com

-Chair: Paola Piglia
+Chair: Dr Paola Piglia

 Treasurer: Grace Iggulden

-Secretary: Laurent Batut
+Secretary: Dr Laurent Batut

 Membership Secretary: Diane Lawley